HiveRunner/HiveRunner/README.md

 ### Logging
-src/main/resources/log4j.properties confogures the log levels.
+src/main/resources/log4j.properties configures the log levels.
 Log level is default set to WARN.
 Some traces remain due to the fact that Hive logs to stdout.

 2. Look at the examples